-The scope of a preliminary assessment or overview should be proportionate to the scale of development and the magnitude of the risks.
-Developers should seek guidance from MCA as to the scope to be followed.

-The OREI may itself present risks to marine safety that generate the need for search and rescue operations or may hinder search and rescue operations not connected to the development itself.
+The OREI may present risks to marine safety that generate the need for search and rescue operations or may hinder search and rescue operations not connected to the development itself.
 Therefore, the preliminary assessment should firstly consider all those features of the proposal which could present problems for the emergency services.

-These considerations will include, but not be limited to, the detection, location and rescue of casualties and safe operation of rescue assets within and near to the OREI by: other vessels, Maritime & Coastguard Agency (MCA) Maritime Rescue Co-ordination Centres (MRCCs) and MCA, Royal Air Force (RAF) or Royal Navy (RN) SAR helicopters and/or RNLI lifeboats or other rescue assets.
-They should also outline the details of the proposed turbine compliance with respect of an Emergency Cooperation and Response Plan (ERCP) addressing individual turbine marking, lighting, rotor and nacelle control, emergency refuge and communications links.
+These considerations will include, but not be limited to, the detection, location and rescue of casualties and safe operation of rescue assets within and near to the OREI by: other vessels, MCA Coastguard Operations Centres (CGOCs), MCA SAR helicopters and RNLI lifeboats or other rescue assets.
+They will subsequently feed into the details of the proposed turbine compliance with respect of an Emergency Response Cooperation Plan (ERCoP) addressing individual turbine marking, lighting, rotor and nacelle control, emergency refuge and communications links.
 These should link to the developer’s own contingency plans and safety management system, developed in conjunction with the Health & Safety Executive (HSE) in relation to its personnel working on turbines or operating within and close to the OREI.
-Such plans should form part of the Environmental Statement submission.
 It is recommended that any marine safety aspects of these be discussed and agreed with MCA.
 In particular, note should be taken of any recommendations made by the Nautical & Offshore Renewable Energy Liaison (NOREL) group with respect to helicopter operations within and around OREI, and to the requirements of the Civil Aviation Authority (CAA).

-SAR helicopter services will develop Standard Operating Procedures (SOPs) for OREI emergency response.
-Developers should cooperate in the development of specific procedures for each OREI (where this is required), given the different positions, sizes, shapes, layouts and turbine types, but general SOP principles (a SOP template for want of a better description) would be national.
-Due to the differences in designs and layouts, the physiological demands and safety risks of OREI structures, the rescue of personnel from within OREIs is not part of the training or mission of search and rescue helicopter or lifeboat personnel.
+Due to the differences in designs and layouts, the physiological demands and safety risks of OREI structures, the rescue of personnel from OREI structures is not part of the training or mission of search and rescue helicopter or lifeboat personnel.
 To ensure rapid and effective rescue of injured or ill persons from within OREIs, it is recommended that developers and operators create in-field Technical Rescue teams or capabilities.
 Such teams could be comprised of technicians or other employees who have received relevant training and qualification in technical rescue and immediate medical aid techniques and procedures.
-These teams would form the primary response to extract an injured or ill person from within an OREI and deliver them to the landing stage or helicopter winching area for onward evacuation by SAR unit.Helicopter search & rescue trials were initially carried out by 22 Squadron, RAF Valley at the North Hoyle wind farm in 2005.
-Such trials are ongoing in various onshore & offshore wind farms around the UK, evaluating procedures for both the evacuation and rescue of wind farm personnel together with third party casualties.
+These teams would form the primary response to extract an injured or ill person from within an OREI and deliver them to an accessible area for onward evacuation by SAR unit.
+This would most likely be from a helicopter winching area or vessel.

+Emergency trials and exercises have taken place at a variety of UK windfarms since an initial one at North Hoyle in 2005, including ‘Guardex’, a major multi-agency exercise at London Array in 2012.
+HM Coastguard SAR helicopters have also conducted a series of exercises at Hornsea 1, where crews were able to simulate bad weather flying prior to the windfarm being fully constructed.
+These have all proved invaluable to evaluate SOPs and ensure operations within and in the vicinity of OREIs is fully understood and refined.

-Since surface vessels will, in some circumstances, be the most appropriate means of rescue from within wind farms or close to other OREI, the assessment should give details of the nearest RNLI, or other lifeboat service, stations near to the site, and of any appropriate training which will be given to lifeboat crews.
-Such training might include the methods and equipment used in boarding turbines and platforms (but not operating within the OREI structures).
+Since surface vessels will, in some circumstances, be the most appropriate means of rescue from within wind farms or close to other OREI, the assessment should give details of the nearest RNLI, or other lifeboat service, stations near to the site.